metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 - `se_linux_options` (Attributes) SELinuxOptions are the labels to be applied to the container (see [below for nested schema](#nestedatt--spec--template--spec--volumes--security_context--se_linux_options))
 - `seccomp_profile` (Attributes) SeccompProfile defines a pod/container's seccomp profile settings.
 Only one profile source may be set. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--security_context--seccomp_profile))
 - `windows_options` (Attributes) WindowsSecurityContextOptions contain Windows-specific options and credentials. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--security_context--windows_options))

+<a id="nestedatt--spec--template--spec--volumes--security_context--app_armor_profile"></a>
+### Nested Schema for `spec.template.spec.volumes.security_context.app_armor_profile`

+Required:

+- `type` (String) type indicates which kind of AppArmor profile will be applied.
+Valid options are:  Localhost - a profile pre-loaded on the node.
+RuntimeDefault - the container runtime's default profile.
+Unconfined - no AppArmor enforcement.

+Optional:

+- `localhost_profile` (String) localhostProfile indicates a profile loaded on the node that should be used.
+The profile must be preconfigured on the node to work.
+Must match the loaded name of the profile.
+Must be set if and only if type is 'Localhost'.

 <a id="nestedatt--spec--template--spec--volumes--security_context--capabilities"></a>
 ### Nested Schema for `spec.template.spec.volumes.security_context.capabilities`